 How to determine payroll deductions?

-To calculate payroll deductions, first identify all mandatory contributions such as Provident Fund, professional tax, and income tax.
-Then, deduct these from your gross salary to find your net or in-hand salary.
+Calculate your payroll deductions To calculate payroll deductions, identify all the mandatory contributions: Provident Fund, professional tax, and income tax.
+Then, deduct them from your gross salary to find out your net or in-hand salary.
 Many companies offer digital payslips or payroll tools that automatically calculate these for you based on your CTC breakup.

 Alpesh Vaghasiya